 What I love about the rebuild and restoration of Christchurch is the passionate entrepreneurial chefs and cafe owners and the Cantabrians who have come back to start their own businesses in the city as it recovers from the 2010 and 2011 earthquakes.

-Here are 8 great restaurants I have eaten at, from boho cafes to Maori cuisine to the farmer’s market and fine dining with a twist, and I can recommend them all.
+Here are seven great restaurants in Christchurch I have eaten at, from boho cafes to Maori cuisine to the farmer’s market, and I can recommend them all.

 Photos first and reviews below…

 If you’re looking for where to eat in Christchurch, start with these…

 1 Amazonita is located among the new row of restaurants and bars along Oxford Terrace (formerly The Strip), facing the Avon river with a tram track and cobblestoned street in front of it.

 You’ll find e-scooters, cyclists and even cars are allowed along this street and it’s great to have the buzz and vibe back here in newly built buildings.
 Amazonita’s decor was designed by a New Zealander and its inspiration is taken from Spain, but you’ll sit under hanging green foliage and I just love the artwork on the ceiling which is carried through to the menu.

 I tried the beef cheek and cream sauce parpadelle pasta, but the Portuguese seafood stew comes with squid rings and baby octopus and mussels in a tomato sauce with chorizo and bread and was deemed very delicious – and lighter than my meal if you’re not after a big one.

 2 Twenty Seven Steps is on New Regent Street, which was closed off for a while after the earthquakes, but the little colourful street of wooden buildings are alive again with restaurants, bars and boutique shops and the tram line runs through here too.
 It is very near the still broken and fenced-off Christchurch cathedral.